 A London society newsletter in 1887, praised its dependability: “As soon as it comes to a point where there is much solid matter in the sewer it is driven against the upper surface of the pipe and comes to a standstill.
 Meanwhile the current gathering strength behind it rushes with tremendous force below the ball carrying away all sediment or solid matter and leaving the course clear.”
 The ball worked well for a time, but eventually its effectiveness wasn’t enough.
 By the early 20th century, a more streamlined method was deployed that harnessed and released rain water.
 The increase in the current’s velocity would flush the obstruction away.
 “The rain which sullied the sewer before, now washes it,” Hugo declared.

-But the Pairs tunnels have more history than just collecting and deporting sewerage.
+But the Paris tunnels have more history than just collecting and deporting sewerage

 It is in this “hidden lagoon” that author Gaston Leroux had an idea for a book that he claims was based on real events.
-In the story titled Le Fantôme de l’Opéra, a troubled soul named “Erik,” who is grossly disfigured, escapes to the catacombs and the lake below the Opera House banishing himself from society and becoming a “ghostlike” figure until a sweet soprano’s voice lures him back to the theater’s upper works.
+In the story titled Le Fantôme de l’Opéra, a troubled soul named “Erik,” who is grossly disfigured, escapes to the catacombs and the lake below the Opera House.
+By banishing himself from society, “Erik” became a “ghostlike” figure until a sweet soprano’s voice lures him back to the theater’s upper works.

-In the popular musical version that came out many years later, the “Phantom” takes his unsuspecting love interest Christine on a gondola ride through the underground lake.
+In the popular musical version that came out many years later, the “Phantom of the Opera” takes his unsuspecting love interest Christine on a gondola ride through the underground lake.